Kennel Cough in Dogs and How to Treat It

 How can kennel cough be prevented?

-Luckily, kennel cough is a disease that is easily preventable through vaccination.
+Luckily, this is a disease that is easily preventable through vaccination.
 Speak to your vet about vaccinating your dog with Nobivac® KC.
-This is a painless, intranasal vaccine that is merely a couple of drops in the nose and it will protect your dog against kennel cough for a full year.
+This is a painless, intranasal vaccine that is merely a couple of drops in the nose and it will protect your dog against this infection for a full year.

 This can also be done when you take your dog for his routine vaccinations and annual check-up.
-For more information on kennel cough and the right medication to take, speak to your local vet.
+For more information on and the right medication to take, speak to your local vet.

 If you have an adult dog, read our tips on how to keep them happy and healthy.